JamFfm/NEXTIONDisplay/README.md

 All parameter with the Nextion "flag" will have influence.

 NEXTION_Kettle_ID: Choose kettle (Number), NO!
 CBPi reboot required, default is number 1.
+NEXTION_Serial_Port: Choose the Serial Port, Windows like COM1, Linux like dev/ttyS0,/dev/ttyAM0, etc. NO!
+CBPi reboot required
+The code in the Repro uses USB Connection.
+You can change your connection/port here.

 # Known problems